dans-art/add-customer-for-woocommerce/readme.txt

 WC tested up to: 8.4.0
 Requires PHP: 7.4

-Adds a new checkbox to the orders page to add a new customer/user.
+Adds a new checkbox to the orders page to add a new customer/user and links orders to existing accounts
-It creates a new user, based on the billing data.
-If no email is provided, it will create a fake email (firstname.lastname@your-site.com).

 == Description ==
 This plugin is designed to simplify the process of creating new users/customers.
 It's particularly useful if you receive client orders via phone or email and want to integrate these orders into WooCommerce for stock and order management.